FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

 - `max_trans_num`：a maximum number of transactions that can be packed in a block.
 The default is 1000.
 After the chain is initialized, the parameter can be dynamically adjusted through [Console](./console.html#setsystemconfigbykey);

+- `consensus_timeout`: In the PBFT consensus process, the timeout period of each block execution, the default is 3s, the unit is seconds, the parameter can be dynamically adjusted through [Console](./console.html#setsystemconfigbykey);

 - `node.idx`：consensus node list, has configured with the [Node ID] of the participating consensus nodes.
 The Node ID can be obtained by the `${data_path}/node.nodeid` file (where `${data_path}` can be obtained by the configuration item `[secure].data_path` of the main configuration `config.ini`)

 FISCO BCOS v2.3.0 introduced the rPBFT consensus algorithm, The rPBFT related configuration is as follows: